-Following the successful merge, the procurement process for the buy-in commenced in early 2020.
-Despite being delayed due to the COVID-19 outbreak and the subsequent volatility of financial markets, the Fund entered into a contract with Rothesay Life Plc which provides greater certainty around funding and continues to reduce the risk exposure of this maturing Transport Fund.
+The procurement process for the buy-in began early 2020.
+Despite initial delays arising from the COVID-19 pandemic and the subsequent volatility of financial markets, the Fund entered into a contract with Rothesay Life Plc in November 2020.
+A purchase price of £232 million (£222m Stock & £10m Cash) was paid to the insurance provider in November 2020.